310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 “My unit members — as well as myself, of course — have moments when they worry or feel down, too.”

-“But as long as we havee the smiles of everyone cheering for us, we can strike back, no matter how dark the road ahead of us is.”
+“But as long as we have the smiles of everyone cheering for us, we can strike back, no matter how dark the road ahead of us is.”
 {% endbubble %}

 {% bubble Chiaki fist %}